Meditation: Breathing

 The truth of the matter is, you should find a technique that feels comfortable, which is a simple matter of trial and error.
 One size does not fit all.
 We are all unique, as is our response to mediation.

-One thing is clear though: correct breathing is often overlooked, even rushed, and purposeful breathing is more than a relaxant.
+One thing is clear, though: correct breathing is often overlooked, even rushed, and purposeful breathing is more than a relaxant.
 It improves the quality of the whole experience.

 Meditative breathing is not the same as our normal daily breathing, it is entirely different.
 However, a small daily habit can have a real impact and does not have to take long.

 Perfecting this minute detail, helps to declutter the mind, allows for clarity of thought and a reconnection to oneself.
-We can draw on this skill in crisis situations, where reduced levels of stress improve performance and minimise knee jerk reactions.
+We can draw on this skill in crisis situations, where reduced levels of stress improve performance and minimise knee-jerk reactions.

-Simplicity at its best.
+Simplicity at its best

-Sit in a comfortable chair, or lay down on a bed.
+To learn to sit in the silence, sit in a comfortable chair, or lay down on a bed.

-• Breathe normally for now.
+- Breathe normally for now.

-• Bring your awareness to your breathing and settle down.
+- Bring your awareness to your breathing and settle down.

 When ready…

-• Inhale for a slow count of three.
+- Inhale for a slow count of three.

-• Exhale for a slower count of five.
+- Exhale for a slower count of five.

-• Repeat.
+- Repeat.

-• At any point, close your eyes if that is what you wish to do.
+- At any point, close your eyes if that is what you wish to do.

-• Initially, just be mindful of a few rounds.
+- Initially, just be mindful of a few rounds.

-• Pause and then start again.
+- Pause and then start again.